Nibirutta/task-api/DEVLOG.md

 - *Delete route is done.
 This route gets the task id from URL params, searchs for it, and deletes it if found.*
 - *Modified the get route to accept queries, such as status condition or title.*
 - *Made some changes to the Userschema and TaskSchema to accept email and priority, respectively, because I'll implement a method to allow users to reset their password if needed.*
+- *Modified some validation errors to be easier to use in the front end, and also added a verification method to the user email.
+However, I also need to think about the security layers in my API; perhaps I'm doing some unnecessary things here.*